 - If you are from the US and want to enter your height in feet and inches, and weight in pounds, use this calculator.

 - For the rest of the world, there is a metric version for entering height in meters and weight in kilograms.

-- equipment required: scales and stadiometer as for weight and height.
+equipment required: scales and stadiometer required for measuring weight and height.

-- scoring: Use the table below to determine your BMI rating.
-The table shows the World Health Organization BMI classification system.
+scoring: Generally, a BMI between 20 and 25 is considered normal weight for height, and outside these values is either underweight or overweight.
 The rating scale is the same for males and females.
+See the table of BMI Norms based on the World Health Organization BMI classification system.
 You can also use the reverse lookup BMI table for determining your ideal weight based on height.

 - BMI calculators using imperial or metric values.

 - About body composition

 - Other body composition tests